ct-report/IT/README.md

 On April 1st, **SM_COVID19** - developed by Softmining - has been published on Google Play Store (App changed name on April 12).

-**There is no explicit evidence about which institution has provided the required authorizations (according to COVID-19 app guidelines).**
+**There is no explicit evidence about which institution has officially provided the required authorizations (according to COVID-19 app guidelines).**

-**The Italian Ministry for Digital Innovation - Paola Pisano - hasn't replied yet to the requests for checks and clarifications.**
+**The former Italian Ministry for Digital Innovation - Paola Pisano - never replied to the requests for checks and clarifications.**

+**Private checks have anyway identified the Campania Region as the institutional sponsor behind the authorization for the publication of such app on the Google Play Store.**

 It's a centralized solution.
 Every 60 seconds or 5 minutes (according to outdoors/indoors mode) it checks proximity/interactions with other peers (via Bluetooth/BLE) and retrieves the device location (Wi-Fi and GPS - if allowed by the user).
 Then it uploads such data to a Firebase instance.

+However, according to recent checks, since June 2020 the app started to collect also the rolling proximity identifiers of GAEN contact tracing apps & uploaded ALL the BLE interactions with other devices.

 Beta releases (before the submission to Play Store) had critical issues about data validation = database tampering with fake user & location data.
 Until now, production releases haven't been enabled to check past interactions with those users, that have been officially confirmed as infected by Health Authorities.

-There are still issues with User ID generation (simple concatenation of Android Device ID) and unneeded permissions.
+There are still issues with User ID generation (simple concatenation of Android Device ID until June 2020 & poorly hashed later) and unneeded permissions.

-App still in development (30k downloads from Google Play Store - 10k active users).
+More than 50k downloads from Google Play Store (more than 100k according to the publisher).

+**Latest release update (5.1 - July 2020) has been reported to Google Play Developer Support because of malicious code detections.**

 Play Store | https://play.google.com/store/apps/details?id=it.softmining.projects.covid19.savelifestyle
 -----------|-------------------------------------------------------------------------------------------